yonush/picoXpander/blinka/README.md

     import os
     os.environ["BLINKA_U2IF"] = "1"

+**TODO: update Adafruit_Python_PlatformDetect**
+Need to update the above module to support a new environment variable "BLINKA_U2IF_XPANDER".
+This will allow us to use the exisiting *adafruit-blinka* but with the picoXpander added as a new board rather than breaking the existing rp2040_u2if.

 ### Step 2 - Prepare the Pico

 The pico requires a custom firmware that configures the I/O and waits for commands from the computer.
 The commands are sent over USB.